Fanny Sanín: Work

-Exhibitions
+Exhibitions and collections

 In 1993 her painting Acrylic No. 6 was added to the permanent collection of the Art Museum of the Americas.
-Some of her other works have been added to the permanent collections of the Museo de Arte de la Universidad Nacional de Colombia, Museo de Arte Abstracto Manuel Felguérez (2003), Museo del Barrio de Nueva York (2011), National Museum of Women in the Arts (2011), La Tertulia Museum (2013), and the Museo Nacional de Colombia (2015).
+Some of her other works have been added to the permanent collections of the Museo de Arte Abstracto Manuel Felguérez, National Museum of Women in the Arts, the Smithsonian American Art Museum, and the Museo Nacional de Colombia.